10 Common Questions About Printed Circuit Boards Assembly

 a board that has LED lights installed in it.jpg

-Too Small / too Large Copper-to-edge
+Too Small / Too Large Copper-to-edge

-Based on the fact that copper is one of the most conductive materials, it has remained to be one of the most active components in the manufacture and assembly of printed circuit boards for a long.
+Based on the fact that copper is one of the most conductive materials, it has remained one of the most active components in the manufacture and assembly of printed circuit boards for a long.
 However, what many manufacturers fail to understand is that copper can bring about plenty of PCB challenges as it is highly corrosive.

 To prevent corrosion from taking place and damage other parts of the board, it is advisable to follow a few essential details.
 Too little or too much copper can bring about corrosion.
 To ensure that there’s insufficient copper, bne careful when trimming the printed circuit board.
 Ensure that there’s enough clearance between the edge and the copper.